Vicki Craver, Chair

 Nick Thacher recently retired after 12 years as Head of Dedham Country Day School, which launched an affiliate Horizons program during his tenure there.
 For 21 years he led New Canaan Country School, where he was an active Board member of the first Horizons Student Enrichment Program.
 A former Board President of the Connecticut Association of Independent Schools, the Elementary School Heads Association, and the Dublin (NH) School, he also served for many years on the Executive Council of the National Association of Principals of Schools for Girls as well as on the Blue Ribbon Schools National Review Panel of the U.S. Department of Education.

 Ricky Van Veen is the Head of Global Creative Strategy at Facebook, where he helps develop the company’s approach to content and works with media partners to develop and create programming for the platform.
 Prior to joining Facebook, Ricky co-founded leading comedy brand CollegeHumor and the video sharing site Vimeo.
 He helped grow CollegeHumor into the largest comedy property on the web and the most viewed comedy channel on YouTube, with over ten million subscribers.
 CollegeHumor and Vimeo were acquired by IAC in 2006, where Ricky spent the next ten years overseeing the TV, film, print, and digital content efforts of Electus Digital (which comprises CollegeHumor, fan culture site Dorkly, and hip hop property WatchLoud).
 Electus Digital’s TV successes include series such as “Adam Ruins Everything” on TruTV and “Chopped” on the Food Network.
-Ricky has presented at conferences including SXSW, TEDx, and Recode, and has been featured on Crain’s 40 under 40 and Vanity Fair’s New Establishment lists.
-He lives in New York with his wife and dog.
+Ricky has presented at conferences including SXSW, TEDx, and Recode, and has been featured on Crain’s 40 Under 40 and Vanity Fair’s New Establishment lists.

 Dr. Margaret Honey